2Pz/ER_Save_File_Fixer/README.md

 **DLC Location Bug**
 If you're stuck in a DLC location without the DLC, the game won't load.
 This teleports you back to Limgrave.

+**General Loading Screen Bug**
+Teleports you back to Limgrave to possibly fix other infinite loading screens.

 ## Download

 [Get the latest release here](../../releases/latest)